ldci/OpenCV3-red/README.md

 ## see http://www.red-lang.org and http://opencv.org

-### This binding has been tested with Mac OSX 10.11.3 and Windows 10.
+### This binding has been tested with Mac OSX 10.12.1 and Windows 10.

 ### This binding allows access about 600 basic OpenCV functions.
 ### This binding can used with 3.0 and higher version of opencv library.

 ###You must use 32-bit version of dynamically linked libraries.

+### NEW: DECEMBER 8 2016

+All code is now compatible with Red 061 and master branch.

+Access to OpenCV libraries is easier with just one include file (see /libs/include.reds).

+Supports camera full access under Windows.

 ### NEW: MAY 9 2016

 New sample for using basic image operators with Red Gui

 ### NEW: MAY 2016
 New samples to test with Red GUI are added and are fully functional